Oct 24, 2024 | Artificial Intelligence |

 How Hreflang Works:

-Hreflang annotations are implemented using a simple code snippet placed in the <head>
+Hreflang annotations are implemented using a simple code snippet placed in the <head> section of your web pages.
+This code specifies two key elements:

 - Language Value: This defines the language of the page content (e.g., “en” for English, “es” for Spanish).